benpony/electric-ai-chat/README.md

 - live streaming of AI sessions with seamless resumeability and session continuity
 - real-time streaming of LLM tool responses

-See the [blog post](https://electric-sql.com/blog/2025/04/09/building-collaborative-ai-apps-on-sync) for more information.
 The demo is deployed at [electric-ai-chat.examples.electric-sql.cloud](https://electric-ai-chat.examples.electric-sql.cloud).
+See the [blog post](https://electric-sql.com/blog/2025/04/09/building-ai-apps-on-sync) for more information.

 <!-- and can be seen running in the video below ... -->

 ## Getting Started